 57. In S. Khushboo v.
-Kanniammal and another61 the appellant, a well known actress had approached this court seeking quashment of the criminal proceeding registered against her for offences punishable under Sections 499, 500, 509 IPC and Sections 4 and 6 of the 1986 Act.
+Kanniammal and another [61] the appellant, a well known actress had approached this court seeking quashment of the criminal proceeding registered against her for offences punishable under Sections 499, 500, 509 IPC and Sections 4 and 6 of the 1986 Act.
 The controversy arose as India Today, a fortnightly magazine, had conducted a survey on the subject of sexual habits of people residing in the bigger cities of India.
 One of the issues discussed as part of the said survey was increasing incidence of pre-marital sex.
 As a part of this exercise the magazine had gathered and published the views expressed by several individuals from different segments of society, including those of the appellant.
 In her personal opinion, she had mentioned about live-in relationships and called for the societal acceptance of the same.
-She had qualified her remarks by observing that girls adequate precautions to prevent unwanted should take transmission of venereal diseases. pregnancies and Subsequent to the publication in India today Dhina Thanthi, a Tamil daily carried a news item which first quoted the appellant's statement published in India Today and then opined that it had created a sensation all over the State of Tamil Nadu.
+She had qualified her remarks by observing that girls should take adequate precautions to prevent unwanted pregnancies and transmission of venereal diseases.
+Subsequent to the publication in India today Dhina Thanthi, a Tamil daily carried a news item which first quoted the appellants statement published in India Today and then opined that it had created a sensation all over the State of Tamil Nadu.
 The news item also reported a conversation between the appellant and a correspondent of Dhina Thanthi wherein the appellant had purportedly defended her views.
 However, soon after publication in Dhina Thanthi the appellant sent a legal notice categorically denying that she had made the statement as had been reproduced in Dhina Thanthi and required to publish her objection prominently within three days.
-The publication of the statements in India Today and Dhina Thanthi drew criticism from some quarters and several persons and organizations filed criminal complaints against the The appellant approached the High Court for appellant. quashment of the criminal proceeding but as the High Court declined to interfere, this court was moved in a special leave petition.
+The publication of the statements in India Today and Dhina Thanthi drew criticism from some quarters and several persons and organizations filed criminal complaints against the appellant.
+The appellant approached the High Court for quashment of the criminal proceeding but as the High Court declined to interfere, this court was moved in a special leave petition.
 The court perused the complaints which revealed that most of the allegations pertained to offences such as defamation, obscenity, indecent representation of women and incitement among others.
+While dealing with the section 292 IPC, the court held thus:- obscene, if It is lascivious (i.e. expressing or causing sexual desire); or Appeals to the prurient interest (i.e. excessive interest in sexual matters); or If its effect, or the effect of any one of the items, tends to deprave and corrupt persons, who are likely to read, see, or hear the matter contained in such materials.

-While dealing with the section 292 IPC, the court held thus:- to "obscenity" in the context of Section 292 IPC. sub-section (1) of Section 292 states that the publication of a book, pamphlet, paper, writing, drawing, painting, representation, figure, etc. will be deemed obscene, if-
+24. Coming to the substance of the complaints, we fail to see how the appellants remarks amount to obscenity in the context of Section 292 IPC. sub-section (1) of Section 292 states that the publication of a book, pamphlet, paper, writing, drawing, painting, representation, figure, etc. will be deemed